-The Spark Cash Select Card and the Spark Cash card both offer cash back rewards – the Select offers 1.5% back on all purchases, while the regular Spark Cash offers 2% cash back on all purchases.
-Both offer additional cash bonuses as well, with the Spark Cash Select giving a one-time $200 cash bonus once you spend $3,000 within three months of approval and the regular Spark Cash card giving a one‐time $500 cash bonus for spending $4,500 within three months of approval for the card.
+The Spark Cash Select Card and the Spark Cash card both offer cash back rewards – the Select offers 1.5% Cash Back on every purchase, every day, while the regular Spark Cash offers 2% Cash Back on every purchase, every day.
+Both offer additional cash bonuses as well, with the Spark Cash Select giving a one-time $200 cash bonus once you spend $3000 within three months of approval and the regular Spark Cash card giving a one‐time $500 cash bonus for spending $3000 within three months of approval for the card.

 When Sparks Fly: the Spark Miles cards

 When we talk about this type of miles cards, remember that these are not miles that will actually count toward a frequent flyer program.
 They are essentially still a cash bonus, in the form of “miles” that you redeem for cash toward travel.
-The Spark Miles gives two miles per dollar spent on any purchase and a one-time bonus of 50,000 miles for spending $4,500 on purchases within three months of approval.
+The Spark Miles gives 2 Miles per $1 on every purchase, every day and a one-time bonus of 50000 miles for spending $4500 on purchases within three months of approval.
 Annual fee is $0 intro for first year; $59 after that and allows you to redeem your miles for any travel expense, not just airfare.
-The Spark Miles Select has no annual fee and only pays 1.5 mile per dollar.
-You will get a one-time bonus of 20,000 miles once you spend $3,000 on purchases within three months of approval.
+The Spark Miles Select has $0 annual fee and only pays 1.5 mile per dollar.
+You will get a one-time bonus of 20,000 miles once you spend $3000 on purchases within three months of approval.

 Best in Show

-The Spark Cash card and the Spark Miles card are the ones featured in the commercials – the ones that offer 2% cash back or two‐for‐one miles on every purchase.
+The Spark Cash card and the Spark Miles card are the ones featured in the commercials – the ones that offer 2 Miles per $1 on every purchase, every day.
 The rewards are good, some of the best offered, which is probably why they are the only two Spark cards that carry an annual fee.
-Their 17.49% (Variable) APR isn’t super low, but isn’t terribly high either.
+Their 17.74% (Variable) APR isn’t super low, but isn’t terribly high either.
 Of course it’s always best to pay off your entire balance every month in any case.
 These two cards are also going to be the ones with a little bit more stringent requirements for being approved.
 If you can’t get them, you might be approved more easily for one of the Select cards, which offer lower reward rates but still have all the positive features of every Spark card.